 If I hold the good fortune to earn your vote and to represent you in the County Legislature these next four years, never let me forget this guiding principle.
 Never allow power or arrogance or an absence of will to overtake sound judgment.
 And at any moment of forgetfulness or weakness, never let the voices of my 13 legislative colleagues, or those of government administrators, or those with who may happen at that moment to hold the loudest megaphones in the meeting room or the town square to drown out the voices of you, my constituents.

 You’ll find other headings under this tab where you can learn more about my governing philosophy, my initial priorities, and the Four Strong Pillars of Leadership upon which I build my 2021 campaign.
+[Not posted at present.]
 Yet always feel free to impose new challenges, to turn the wheel in new a direction as your own inclinations may lead you.
 I am your servant.
 You are my boss.